saket349/bookTracker-soc/README.md

 - Jatin Mankar
 - Rushi Chavda

+# About the repository:
+- number of branch : 2
+- Code branch for frontend screens
+- main branch for resorces and backend tools

 ### <a href="https://docs.google.com/spreadsheets/d/1syp0nD5TZ2I_ZsgKlT7913KqgaJcZldrZ5tzsWCgHtw/edit?usp=sharing"> Week Progress Sheet Link </a>
 ### Codes are there in  different branch